On the detection and precise localisation of merging black holes events through strong gravitational lensing: Gravitational Wave Event Localisation

 \subsubsection{Performance}

-To assess how reliable this Bayesian procedure works in identifying gravitational waves, what fraction we can identify accurately and to what confidences, a sample of 200 lensed GW events with their corresponding lens systems, and observed GW and EM data of them are generated.
-We restrict ourselves to the model where the gravitational wave population is linked to the star formation rate, as this scenario is closest to the predictions of stellar population models\footnote{We also performed the analysis on a GW population linked to the old stellar population, and we obtained marginally better results in terms of identification performances, the results are listed in \cref{tab:rates}.} Additionally, around 400 normal (EM-only) lens systems were generated, with corresponding simulated EM data, to represent the closest systems that are not the true host.
+To assess how reliable this Bayesian procedure works in identifying gravitational waves, what fraction we can identify accurately and to what confidences, a sample of 200 lensed GW events with their corresponding lens systems are (drawn from the distribution of \cref{eq:plensemgwobs}), and observed GW and EM data of them are generated.
+We focus on the model where the binary black hole population is linked to the star formation rate.
+For the BBH population linked to the old stellar population we performed the analysis as well, but results differ only slightly, with a slightly better identification performance for this model, as summarised in \cref{tab:rates}.
+Additionally, around 400 normal (EM-only, so drawn from the distribution of \cref{eq:plensemobs}) lens systems\footnote{This 400 lenses means that given the \SI{20} lenses per \si{\deg^2} in Euclid we simulate, these lenses are enclosed in an area of about \SI{20}{\deg^2}.
+Including more lenses would not substantially change the results, because the probability of having the correct lens further than the 400th closest lens (thus being outside the \SI{\sim20}{\deg^2}) is very low (\num{<4e-4}). } were generated, with corresponding simulated EM data, to represent the closest systems that are not the true host.
 For each of the EM and the EM+GW systems, inference of the lens and the source model parameters on the EM data was done.
-Then, for each of the simulated GW datasets, and for each incorrect lens system (one of the 400 normal lens systems) as well as for the correct system that generated the GW, the evidences for generating the GW-dataset were calculated.
-For each GW dataset, this results in an evidence ranking, ordering the most likely EM counterpart highest, which ideally would be the true lens system.
-This way, a $200\times401$ grid is made, where for each of the GW datasets the evidences are calculated of the EM datasets.
+Then, for each of the simulated GW datasets, and for each incorrect lens system (one of the 400 lens systems) as well as for the correct system that generated the GW, the evidences for generating the GW-dataset were calculated.
+For each GW dataset, this results in an evidence ranking, ordering the most likely EM lens highest, which ideally would be the true lens system.
+This way, a $200\times401$ grid is made, where for each of the GW datasets the evidences are calculated of the EM datasets. i